lerina/lerina.github.io/html/nosy_malagasy/woa.md

 Toy izany  ny mampamirapiratra  ny herin’ ny fifantohana
 Toy izany ny fomba  fandralavorarina ny fandalian’javatra

-7.1 In harmony, within the flow
-mirindra ao anaty mikoriana
-mirindra aminy fiarahan-korina ankapobeny

-7.2 Like a raft in the eye of the storm,
-Toy ny lakana eo amin’ny mason,Ny tafio-drivotra
-Toa ny lakana anivon’ny tafio-drivotra

-7.3 We are stable yet not static
-Milamina  isika  nefa tsy raikitra amin’ny toerana
-Mitombina isika nefa tsy miraikitra an’toerana

-7.4 Thus is the way of practitioner
-Toy izany ny fomban,ny mpanara-dia

-8.1 Unfettered  by change or setbacks
-Tsy voahodin’ny fandrosoana na ny fihemorana

-Tsy voafehin’ny fanovana na ny fihemorana

-8.2 Undettered by fear or ridicule
-Tsy kivyn’ny tahotra sy ny henatra

-8.3 We blend-forth resilient resolute
-Mandroso matanjaka  sy tapa-kevitra isika

-8.4 Thus is the way of practitioner
-Toy izany ny fomban’ny

-9.1 Be it a time of might or flight
-na fotoanan’ny fahombiazana na ny fisitahana

-na fotoanan’ny hery na fandosirana izao

-9.2 Sow the seeds of this legacy
-Mamafaza ny voan’ity lova  ity

-9.3 Apply it in all things great or trite
-Ampiharo  amin’ny zavatra  rehetra  na lehibe na kely

-9.4 Thus is the way of the  practitioner
-Toy izany ny fomban’ny mpanaradia

-10.1 Witnessed  by our ancestors
-Jeren’ny razana isika

-Mijoro miaraka amin’ireo razam-betsika

-10.2 Judged by our children
-Ary tsarain’ny ankizy

-Ary tsarain,i ireo zanatsika

-10.3 We plegded to honour this heritage
-Ka manome toky fa hanaja ity lova ity

-Mampanaten  izahay fa hanaja ity lova ity

-10.4 Thus is the way of the Ancestors
-Dia toy izany ny fomban’drazana
+7.1 mirindra aminy fiarahan-korina ankapobeny
+In harmony, within the flow

+(mirindra ao anaty mikoriana)

+7.2 Toa ny lakana anivon’ny tafio-drivotra
+Like a raft in the eye of the storm,

+(Toy ny lakana eo amin’ny mason,Ny tafio-drivotra )

+7.3 Mitombina isika nefa tsy miraikitra an’toerana
+We are stable yet not static

+7.4 Toy izany ny fomban,ny mpanara-dia
+Thus is the way of practitioner

+8.1 Tsy voafehin’ny fandrosoana na ny fihemorana
+Unfettered  by change or setbacks

+(voahodin'ny)

+8.2 Tsy kivyn’ny tahotra sy ny henatra
+Undettered by fear or ridicule

+8.3 Mandroso matanjaka  sy tapa-kevitra isika
+We blend-forth resilient resolute

+8.4 Toy izany ny fomban,ny mpanara-dia
+Thus is the way of practitioner

+9.1 na fotoanan’ny fahombiazana na ny fisitahana
+Be it a time of might or flight

+(na fotoanan’ny hery na fandosirana izao)

+9.2 Mamafaza ny voan’ity lova  ity
+Sow the seeds of this legacy

+9.3 Ampiharo  amin’ny zavatra  rehetra  na lehibe na kely
+Apply it in all things great or trite

+9.4 Toy izany ny fomban’ny mpanaradia
+Thus is the way of the  practitioner

+10.1 Jeren’ny razana isika
+Witnessed  by our ancestors

+10.2 Ary tsarain’ny ankizy
+Judged by our children

+10.3 Ka manome toky fa hanaja ity lova ity
+We plegded to honour this heritage

+(Mampanaten  izahay fa hanaja ity lova ity )

+10.4 Dia toy izany ny fomban’drazana
+Thus is the way of the Ancestors